Take a Drive on Route 30

 485 West River Road, Brattleboro

-Fulcrum Arts is a destination arts facility for the creation, instruction, and promotion of silica-based arts (main ingredient in both glass and clay).
+Fire Arts Vermont is a destination arts facility for the creation, instruction, and promotion of silica-based arts (main ingredient in both glass and clay).
 Visitors are welcome to view, purchase, and learn about glass and ceramic art.

 Drive Across an Historic Covered Bridge